mendix/docs/content/en/docs/howto/front-end/conversation-best-practices.md

 ### 12.3 Example

-* “Did I get that right?” helps the end-user and the system shape conversation direction.
+* Asking “Did I get that right?” helps the end-user and the system shape conversation direction.

     {{< figure src="/attachments/howto/front-end/conversation-best-practices/am-i-right.png" max-width="480px" alt="Bot responds with asking if response is correct with Yes/No buttons to allow response" >}}